pnnl/hexwatershed/README.md

 # HexWatershed
-HexWatershed is a hydrology model based on hexagon framework.
+HexWatershed is a hydrologic routing model based on the hexagon mesh framework.

 # Abstarct